f1rehead/SlideshowSE/readme.md

-# Slideshow
+# Slideshow SE
 `
 Contributors: f1rehead, stefanboonstra
 Tags: responsive, slideshow, slider, slide show, images, image, photo, video, text, gallery, galleries, jquery, javascript Requires at least: 5.0
-Tested up to: 5.4.1
+Tested up to: 5.4.2
 Stable tag: 2.5.0
 License: GPL-2.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 `

-Free, easy plugin to integrate slideshows into you WordPress site.
-A fork of the original project from Stefan Boonstra.
+Free, easy plugin to integrate slideshows into your WordPress site.
+Slideshow SE is a fork of the original Slideshow project by Stefan Boonstra.

 ## Description

-Slideshow provides an easy way to integrate a slideshow for any WordPress installation.
+Slideshow SE provides an easy way to integrate a slideshow for any WordPress installation.

 Any image can be loaded into the slideshow by picking it from the WordPress media page, even images you've already uploaded can be inserted into your slideshow right away!